-Welcome, friends and Happy September to you!
-Today, I am sharing my ideas on how to transition your decor from summer to fall.
-Also, I am honored to be joining over 25 talented bloggers for the “Transitioning from Summer to Fall” Blog Hop!
+Welcome, friends and happy almost-fall to you!
+If you’re looking for ways to embrace the change of seasons in your home, I’ve got some inspiration for you!
+Today, I’m sharing my ideas on how to transition your decor from summer to fall.
+Also, I’m honored to be joining over 25 talented bloggers for the “Transitioning from Summer to Fall” Blog Hop!

 Before we get started, I want to thank Amber from Follow the Yellow Brick Home for hosting this end of summer blog hop!
 If you don’t already follow her, head over to her blog (1st stop on the blog hop) to see how she decorates her beautiful home using vintage treasures and inspiring seasonal decor.

 *If you are just arriving from Katie’s blog, Let’s Add Sprinkles,…Welcome!
 I am sure you enjoyed seeing how she transitions her lovely home from summer to fall!
 I love her decorating style!

 Transition Your Decor from Summer to Fall

 If you are like most of us, you find it a challenge to decorate your home during the in-between period of summer and fall.
 It’s still warm but the days are getting shorter and the evenings are getting chillier.
 Each year, I have a hard time letting go of summer so I need to do it slowly.

 For the most part, I think we can agree that flowers are a great accessory.
 When we put in a pool and patio this summer, we also planted some hydrangea bushes.
 Luckily, this gave me an abundance of flowers to cut and display.
 Recently, I gathered up a bunch and brought my round tray outside.
 This made it easy to decorate a quick vignette on the coffee table.
 You can create a vignette with fresh (or faux) flowers almost anywhere.